psychemedia/ace-of-spades-devilish-tales/john_blacklin.md

 Q. Not in the way the trade is legally carried on? - A. No.

-Q. Were any of the aces put in these quantities?

-- A. There were none of them that had aces to them.
+Q. Were any of the aces put in these quantities?- A. There were none of them that had aces to them.

 Q. The aces of spades were wanting - A. Yes.

 Q. The entire pack, all but the aces of spades? - A. Yes.